sensu/sensu-docs/content/sensu-go/5.9/getting-started/get-started.md

 ### Install Sensu Go (free tier)

 Sensu Go is the flexible monitoring event pipeline, designed for container-based and multi-cloud infrastructures.
+Get started with the free tier by installing an official Sensu distribution.

 - [Install Sensu Go][2]
 - [Discover Sensu assets][6]